Vernon Hamilton: NBA and NBA D-League

 Hamilton also had workouts with both the Dallas Mavericks and Washington Wizards.

 International

 In 2013 Hamilton played 17 games for ENAD of the Cyprus Basketball Division 1 and averaged 8.5 points, 5 rebounds, 1.8 assists, and 2.3 steals per game.

 In 2010–2011 Hamilton went to play for the Tianjin Ronggang Golden Lions in the Chinese Basketball Association where he averaged 26.8 points 8.5 rebounds 4.9 assists, and 5.0 steals per game.

-Coaching
+Coaching career

-Hamilton is now a Graduate Assistant coach under Brad Brownell at Clemson.
+After the conclusion of his playing career, Hamilton became a Graduate Assistant coach under Brad Brownell at Clemson.

+After serving under Will Wade as an assistant coach at LSU and McNeese State, Hamilton eventually followed Wade to North Carolina State in 2025.

+Personal life

+Hamilton is an active member of 100 Black Men of America in Atlanta, Georgia.